Get the Skills to Begin a Career as a Respiratory Therapist in as few as 20 Months

-The YTI blended learning experience combines qualified instruction and student support with the independence and flexibility of online learning.
-Following online training, your clinical rotations in approved hospitals, long term care facilities and clinics can prepare you with the working knowledge and skills you'll need as an important part of any medical team.
+The YTI blended learning experience combines qualified, on-campus instruction and student support with the independence and flexibility of online learning.
+Hands-on training conducted on-campus and at clinical rotations at an approved site near you, prepare you with the working knowledge and skills you'll need to start your career in respiratory therapy!

 - Program Length: 20 months

 - Total Program Hours: 1932